First Time User? Enroll now.

 Home > Health Library > Blood Pressure Screening

-After measuring your blood pressure, your doctor may ask you to test it again when you are home. footnote 3 This is because your blood pressure can change throughout the day.
-And sometimes blood pressure is high only because you are seeing a doctor.
+After measuring your blood pressure, your doctor may ask you to test it again when you are home.footnote 1, footnote 2 This is because your blood pressure can change throughout the day.
+And sometimes blood pressure is high only because you are seeing the doctor.
 This is called white-coat hypertension.
-To diagnose high blood pressure, your doctor needs to know if your blood pressure is high throughout the day.

 Whelton PK, et al. (2017).
 Guideline for the prevention, detection, evaluation, and management of high blood pressure in adults: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 Journal of the American College of Cardiology, published online November 13, 2017.
 DOI: 10.1016/j.jacc.2017.11.006.
 Accessed November 20, 2017.